main header iamge

 Keiko-Gi Badge

-In early 2025, I founded Ryukyu Denryu Kyokai - a small association dedicated to preserving and promoting the practical application of Ryukyu karate.
+I then founded the ISKKS - a small association dedicated to preserving and promoting the practical application of Ryukyu karate.
 This platform reflects the principles we hold at the Shuri Dojo: clarity of purpose, combative realism, and a return to function over form.
-The Kyokai exists as a way to connect like-minded practitioners who value karate as a living, evolving discipline.
+The Society exists to connect like-minded practitioners who value karate as a living, evolving discipline.

 IRKRS logo